 - a strong orientation towards public service that extends to the nongovernmental and private sectors as well as the public sector;

-- a firm foundation in the social sciences, which provide the basic analytical tools with which global public policy scholars and professionals seek to understand the world, address social problems, and design and evaluate policy interventions;
+- a firm foundation in the social sciences, which provides the basic analytical tools with which global public policy scholars and professionals seek to understand the world, address social problems, and design and evaluate policy interventions;

-- a strong emphasis on substantive policy knowledge and the link between evidence and policy making that goes beyond general and technocratic training;
+- a strong emphasis on substantive policy knowledge and the link between evidence and policymaking that goes beyond general and technocratic training;

 - a strong global orientation that recognizes the ways in which policymaking crosses national boundaries and is shaped by an increasingly interconnected and interdependent world.